addisonglobal/backend-technical-test/README.md

 }
 ```
 **Task:** Provide both implementations of _requestToken_ in terms of _authenticate_ and _issueToken_.
 By doing that, whoever implements the service will only need to implement _authenticate_ and _issueToken_.

+**Note:** Bear in mind the `scala.concurrent.Future` in Scala is not equivalent to the `java.util.concurrent.Future` in Java.
+Future in Scala is composable, so if you're developing the solution in Java, feel free to change the signature in order to use most appropriate for Java.

 ### 2. Service Implementation